Vital Records Online

 Order with confidence

-How to Order Washington State Birth Certificates
+How to Order Washington State Birth Certificate

-You can now order Washington State birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Washington State birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Washington State Department of Health (DOH), Center for Health Statistics (CHS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the Washington State DOH by following the specific steps and meeting certain requirements.
 Be sure to confirm the costs, eligibility, requirements, and processing times before placing your order.

 Person ordering a birth certificate with a phone using VRO